La Jolla Institute For Immunology

 In 1995, Howard Grey joined La Jolla Institute of Immunology as president and scientific director.
 During the next several years, the institute recruited prominent faculty members and formulated a program to accelerate the commercial development of LJI's research and drug discoveries.
 In 1996, the institute moved from its initial location on Torrey Pines Road in La Jolla to a new purpose-built facility on Science Center Drive on the Torrey Pines Mesa.

 In 2003, Mitchell Kronenberg was appointed president and scientific director.
 That same year, the Immune Epitope Database (IEDB) was established and launched.
-The database was designed and developed by the La Jolla Institute under a competitive contract from the National Institute of Allergy and Infectious Diseases (NIAID), part of the NIH.
+The database was designed and developed by La Jolla Institute under a competitive contract from the National Institute of Allergy and Infectious Diseases (NIAID), part of the NIH.
 In 2012, the NIH renewed their contract with the institute for a further seven years.

 In 2006 the institute opened a new research facility located in the new UC San Diego Science Research Park.
 In 2011, the institute opened the RNAi Center for Identifying Genetic Triggers of Disease.
 The center's goal is to propel scientific efforts to pinpoint the specific genes involved in causing immune diseases, cancer, and other diseases using RNA interference (RNAi) technology.
-That same year, the La Jolla Institute and Immunology became the fifth collaborating organization to join the Sanford Consortium for Regenerative Medicine.
+That same year, La Jolla Institute of Immunology became the fifth collaborating organization to join the Sanford Consortium for Regenerative Medicine.

-In 2018, the La Jolla Institute for Allergy and Immunology changed its name to La Jolla Institute for Immunology to reflect its current focus.
+In 2018, La Jolla Institute for Allergy and Immunology changed its name to La Jolla Institute for Immunology to reflect its current focus.

 In 2020, scientists at the institute formed a Coronavirus Task Force in response to the COVID-19 pandemic.
 At the same time, the institute became the home of the Coronavirus Immunotherapy Consortium (CoVIC), a research collaboration to test antibodies against the novel coronavirus, SARS-CoV-2, led by structural virologist Erica Ollmann Saphire.